kyma-project/kyma/docs/rafter/08-02-set-minio-to-gateway-mode.md

 ### Configure MinIO Gateway mode

-Apply the following Secret and ConfigMap with an override onto a cluster or Minikube.
+Apply the following Secret and ConfigMap with an override to a cluster or Minikube.
 Run:

 <div tabs name="configure-minio-gateway-mode" group="gateway-mode">
   <details>